What is the Whole30 diet?

 Phase 1 - 30 days of elimination

 The elimination phase of Whole30 bans a lot of foods and is not easy to get through.
 You'll need to dedicate time and effort to keeping on track.
 Any cheats or slip-ups and you're expected to return to day one.
 This is because you're testing how your body changes when you stop eating certain foods - and to do this, you must cut them out completely.
 To help, the Whole30 programme provides a Can I Have guide and other resources.
-If you eat plant-based foods or want to transition to plant-based eating, your separate programme rules can be found here.
+If you eat plant-based foods or want to transition to plant-based eating, your separate programme rules can be also be found.

 What you eat